Naeem Ahmad Khan

-Early life
+Early life and education

 Khan was born in Hoshiarpur, Punjab, British India on 12 April 1928.
 He enrolled at the University of Delhi and attended St. Stephen's College, where he received a Bachelor of Arts (BA) degree with honors in mathematics in 1946.
 Khan then joined the Indian Meteorological Department (Indian Met Office), transferring to the Pakistan Meteorological Department after the 1947 Independence of Pakistan.

 Khan left the Pakistan Meteorological Department in 1948 to attend Sindh University in Hyderabad, where he received a Master of Arts (MA) degree in mathematics in 1950.
 He joined the Pakistan Air Force (PAF) the following year, was commissioned as a lieutenant, and was a senior instructor in Air Force education units.
 Becoming interested in physics, Khan transferred to the Air Force Reserve to attend the physics program at Karachi University in 1953.

 Khan received a Master of Science (MSc) degree in physics (with research focused on mass spectroscopy) from Karachi University in 1955, and obtained funding from the Pakistan Atomic Energy Commission (PAEC) to pursue doctoral studies in physics in the United Kingdom the following year.
 He attended the University of Manchester and received a Doctor of Philosophy (PhD) degree in nuclear physics in 1958.
 In 1959, he became a fellow of the Physical Society of London.